lafarer/ansible-role-osx-defaults/README.md

 ```
 LoginWindow_DisableConsoleAccess: no             # Toggle login for hidden user '>Console'
 LoginWindow_GuestEnabled: no                     # Toggle guest login
-LoginWindow_LoginwindowText: ""                  # Text message to show in the login screen
+LoginWindow_LoginWindowText: ""                  # Text message to show in the login screen
 LoginWindow_DesktopPicture: ""                   # Change login screen background
 LoginWindow_ShutDownDisabled: no                 # Disable shutdown and restart button on login Window
 LoginWindow_showInputMenu: no                    # Show input menu in login window